 In addition, Goshen teachers are moving away from traditional ways to share information with students.
 In 2016-17, an initiative was introduced so that all faculty members began to use Google Classroom as an online learning management system in order to share class assignments, announcements and other important items.
 All students in grades K-12 were assigned a G Suite account (formerly Google Apps for Education) so that they may easily connect to their teachers’ Google Classrooms and have instant access and sharing ability with teachers and classmates.

-The district will provide trainings for parents and guardians in Google Classroom and G Suite this fall.
+The district provided training for parents and guardians in Google Classroom and G Suite this fall.
 Learn more about the Parent Google trainings.

 This year, the district has set a goal to educate parents and students about the importance of digital citizenship and cyber ethics so that students use 21st century learning tools safely and responsibly.
 Learn more about the district’s digital citizenship initiative.